Sowapps/apache-generator/README.md

 It parses your YAML configuration file to generate virtual host configuration.

 ## Usage

+Usage: a2generate.sh [OPTIONS]

 You must run this command as root.

-Usage: a2generate.sh [OPTIONS]
--i PATH
+-iPATH, --parse=PATH
 	The folder path to find the YAML configuration files to parse If missing, application will ask for it

--o PATH
+-oPATH, --to=PATH
 	The folder path to write the Apache2 configuration files If missing, application will ask for it

 -h
-	Show this help
+	Show help